ifb-servicesNA/xsa-db-companies/README.md

 PS: For this repo to build correctly, the child modules should be published to a packge manager and accessible from the tool used for building this db module (for ex, webide).

+PPS: Testcases can be defined individually for each child repos objects and treated as a blacbox from the parent's perspective.